PHANTOM-Platform/Resource-Manager/README.md

 svn export https://github.com/PHANTOM-Platform/Resource-Manager.git/trunk Resource-Manager;
 ```

+## 3.- RESTful API Queries

+Please refer to the [Reference Manual of the RESTful API][apimanual] to get more details.
+The Manual contains a description of each of the implemented methods, with examples of use, and type of possible responses.

 ## Video: Examples of use

 There are some video tutorials available at Youtube and this channel:

 [Youtube PHANTOM Channel][youtube_phantom_channel]

 ## Acknowledgment
 This project is realized through [EXCESS][excess] and [PHANTOM][phantom].
 EXCESS is funded by the EU 7th Framework Programme (FP7/2013-2016) under grant agreement number 611183.
 The PHANTOM project receives funding under the European Union's Horizon 2020 Research and Innovation Programme under grant agreement number 688146.